ggandor/lightspeed.nvim/README.md

 Made possible by the above, Lightspeed has the concept of "shortcutable" positions, where the assigned label itself is enough to determine the target: those you can reach via typing the label character right after the first input, bypassing the second one.
-This case is suprisingly frequent in practice, and in case of harder-to-type sequences, when you're not rushing with 200+ CPM, can work really well.
+This case is surprisingly frequent in practice, and in case of harder-to-type sequences, when you're not rushing with 200+ CPM, can work really well.